ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12013/overview.md

 [Sample Code: RAK12013_Radar_3GHZ](https://github.com/RAKWireless/WisBlock/tree/master/examples/common/IO/RAK12013_Radar_3GHZ)

 ## Product Description

-RAK12013 is a 3.2 GHz microwave radar module based on RCWL-9196.
+RAK12013 is a 3.2&nbsp;GHz microwave radar module based on RCWL-9196.
 It uses the Doppler radar effect to detect moving objects/motion using microwaves.
-The RCWL-9196 will transmit and receive a 3.2 GHz radar signal and compare the difference between the two signals to determine whether the object is moving or not.
+The RCWL-9196 will transmit and receive a 3.2&nbsp;GHz radar signal and compare the difference between the two signals to determine whether the object is moving or not.

 :::tip NOTE
 1. Radar signals don't interfere with other signals such as LoRa, WiFi, and Bluetooth; but multiple radar signals interfere with each other between single individuals over a distance greater than 1 meter.